 Field Crop Cost of Production — NOFA-VT, along with NOFA New Hampshire and NOFA Mass have worked with 30 organic vegetable growers to determine the cost of production of vegetables commonly grown in the Northeast.
 The results were used to produce five crop factsheets on potatoes, onions, carrots, winter squash, and lettuce, as well as crop profitability comparisons, whole farm financial metrics, tips for success when undertaking cost of production analysis, and a blank copy of the cost of production workbook.

-Greenhouse Tomato Cost of Production — In 2018, NOFA-VT worked with 9 organic farms in Vermont to track and analyze unheated greenhouse tomato-specific costs of production.
+Greenhouse Crops Cost of Production — In 2018, NOFA-VT worked with 9 organic farms in Vermont to track and analyze unheated greenhouse tomato-specific costs of production.
 This research has culminated in four factsheets that aggregate and present the results of this work.

 Farm Stand Audit Tool — This tool will help you evaluate all aspects of your farm store or farm stand, from stocking to staffing to pricing.
 Using this audit, you will be able to think critically about your systems and improve and streamline your operation, leading to increased sales and margins in your retail operation.